By Sam Qian, Data Scientist, PlaceIQ

 This blog outlines PlaceIQ’s methodology for a robust and nimble software architecture built on Spark and Hadoop, optimized for reliability and performance.

-By Stefan Heinze, Data Scientist, PlaceIQ Whether you're a data scientist, machine learning engineer, or software engineer...
+Whether you’re a data scientist, machine learning engineer, or software engineer working in Spark, knowing the basics of application profiling is a must.